wednesday-solutions/ecs-appmesh-config/README.md

 c) [yarn](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable)\
 d) [lerna](https://lerna.js.org/)

-Assuming you have all the tools mentioned above installed and configured.
+Assuming you have all the tools mentioned above installed and configured.\
+**Please check your copilot version is atleast 1.25.0 or greater.** \
 So Let's move forward.

 #
 ## Setting up the repo:
 - Run the folling command to setup the repo `./scripts/init.sh`
 #
 ## Starting locally:
-- Use `lerna run start:local` to run both the services in the packages directory
+- Use `lerna run start:local` to run server locally in the packages directory.
 #
 ## Deploy the app on ECS and AppMesh:
 Please follow these steps to deploy the services on AWS ECS and AWS AppMesh.